-Torsten Lichtenau is a senior partner based in our London office.
+Torsten Lichtenau is a partner based in our London office.
 He leads our Carbon Transition Impact Area globally and is a core member of our global Sustainability and Corporate Responsibility, Energy and Natural Resources, and Advanced Manufacturing and Services practices.

 Torsten supports clients across industries and geographies in decarbonizing their business and embracing the value creation opportunity from the energy and carbon transition.
 Prior to this, Torsten led our Energy and Natural Resources and Advanced Manufacturing and Services practices in the UK.